jonidaniel/full-stack-sovelluskehitys-to00bs65-3007/WS05_REST_API/readme.md

   - URL: _localhost:3000/api/:id_

-  - Returns the person as JSON
+  - Returns:&ensp;&ensp;The person as JSON

 - **POST (new)**